canonical/livepatch-machine-charm/README.md

 ## Contributing

 Please see the [Juju SDK documentation](https://juju.is/docs/sdk) for more information about developing and improving charms and [Contributing](CONTRIBUTING.md) for developer guidance.
+Documentation for this service is available on the [livepatch website](https://github.com/ubuntu.com/security/livepatch/docs).

 ## License